No volumes are associated with this topic

 The Wistar Institute sits on the Penn campus, surrounded by Penn buildings.
 But it is entirely independent of Penn, dedicated to doing cutting-edge research which leads to practical applications later.
 They have fourteen new laboratories dedicated to fields most people know nothing about, and lots of old laboratories dedicated to the same.
 It's certainly something to have a scientific institute in our midst, especially one which refrains from blowing its own horn, and yet privately regards anything short of a Nobel Prize, as a failure.

 Mr. Hayden promised to look into whether it might be possible to send an Internet link to a multi-dimensional picture of a cell in action, in which case members of the Right Angle club may be able to see this wonder in the original.
 Otherwise, it's sort of like Galileo's telescope, forcing the sceptic to take the inventor's word for it, as the only alternative to burning at the stake.
-The Pope was unable to decide which to do, so as I remember it he banished the guy.
+In that particular historical case, the Pope was unable to decide which to do, so as I remember it he banished the guy.

 Frances Anne Kemble had it all: fame, beauty, wealth, personal friendship with real royalty and literary royalty.
 Beyond that, she caused a major new understanding of Shakespeare, and was a major force in the abolition of slavery.
 Philadelphia wasn't big enough to hold her; perhaps no town was.